Saint Charles River (Valleyfield): History

 Before industrial development, the river and surrounding areas were used mostly as agricultural land by the Iroquois and European colonists.
 In the mid 19th century, the river was recognised for its hydroelectric potential and factories began to be built in the region.
 The old Beauharnois Canal was created in 1849 and its power was harnessed by a saw mill, Valleyfield Mills, which was Canada's largest supplier of paper for newspapers at the time.
-Thus, because of its hydroelectric potential, there is a long history of factory placement along the Saint Charles River and the old Beauharnois Canal.
+Thus, there is a long history of factory placement along the Saint Charles River and the old Beauharnois Canal.
 During the period of heavy industrialization along its banks, the health of the river was largely neglected.
 After the creation of the first Beauharnois Canal in 1849, the river was dammed at its mouth to regulate its flow.
 Until the 1970s the flow of the river was kept very low as to allow the maximum flow possible through the other canals.
 However, an accumulation of waste in the river from factories along its banks began to pollute the river.
 For example, the factory Expro Inc., which produced (and still produces) chemical products such as nitroglycerine, has been accused of dumping toxic waste into the river.
 Long after continuous dumping had started, an agreement was reached between Hydro Quebec and the City of Salaberry-de-Valleyfield to increase the flow of the river to 30m^{3}/s to dilute the unpleasant odours from the river.
 Since the 1970s, the flow of water in the river has been kept constant at 30m^{3}/s, but there has been little effort to clean the river.
 Several studies have shown that the water quality of the river is low, and much lower, in fact, than that of the Saint Lawrence in general.
 The cumulative effects of industrialization near the river and of dumping wastes have given the river a negative view in the community, and it is sometimes referred to as the "rivière des étrons" which, roughly translated, means the river of feces.